top of page

 Helping seniors continue to live in their homes

-The Aging in Place program works in collaboration with several community partners who focus on serving adults 60 and older.
+The Aging in Place program collaborates with several community partners who

 Projects will be completed based on available funding.